mezbahulkarim/Human-Pose-Estimation/README.md

-# Human-Pose-Estimation
+# Human Pose Estimation
-Real Time Human Pose Detection
+Human pose estimation from a mp4 video file using Mediapipe and OpenCV.